QuantEcon/lecture-python-intro/in-work/lln_clt.md

 which, in this case, is the fraction of draws that equal one (the number of heads divided by $n$).

-Thus, the LLN tells us that
+Thus, the LLN tells us that for the Bernoulli trials above

 ```{math}
 :label: exp